 Pizza pinwheels are probably the recipe I get asked about the most, and are also alarmingly the easiest.
 These are SO easy to make in advance and freeze for school lunches or quick dinners.

-- A roll of Pillsbury Crescent Roll dough (I choose this one because it is routinely on sale at Real Canadian Superstore or No Frills for $1/can)
+- 1 roll Pillsbury Crescent Roll dough (I choose this one because it is routinely on sale at Real Canadian Superstore or No Frills for $1/can) (you can use pre-made pizza dough no problem!)

 - Any toppings you want (I usually do ham, pepperoni, diced onions, diced bell peppers)